POST-CONVICTION JUSTICE BUREAU

 - It will also serve as the principal contact with the Governor’s Office and advise him on applications for clemency.

 The Sealing Unit encourages and facilitates applications to seal criminal convictions under CPL 160.59, the New York State statute that went into effect in October 2017.
-The Unit has been working with the Office of Court Administration on methods that would make it easier for applicants to apply for sealing on their own, including addressing mandatory fees and creating a more user-friendly application.
-It also partners with the DA’s Office of Public Engagement to spread the word in our communities, to encourage more applications and to help resolve them expeditiously.
+The Unit initiated a collaboration with the Office of Court Administration, prosecutors and defense attorneys, to create a user-friendly application so that individuals can apply for sealing on their own.
+The Unit also works with the DA’s Office of Public Engagement to spread the word in our communities, to encourage more applications and to help resolve them expeditiously.

 Recent Press Releases